Spuddy10345/whisper-raycast-extension/README.md

 ## ⚙️ Configuration

-After installing, you have to configure the extension preferences in Raycast:
+After installing, you have to configure the extension preferences in Raycast, if you installed both SoX and whisper-cpp using homebrew, and download a model using the extension this should all be pre-configured for you, the extension will also confirm both SoX and whisper-cli path on first launch:

 1. Open Raycast Preferences (`⌘ + ,`).
 2. Navigate to `Extensions`.
 3. Find "Whisper Dictation" in the list.
 4. Set the following required preferences:
     *   **Whisper Executable Path:** Enter the *full, absolute path* to your compiled `whisper.cpp` executable (e.g., `/path/to/your/whisper.cpp/build/bin/whisper-cli`).
+    * Or if you installed via homebrew on an intel mac: `/usr/local/bin/whisper-cpp`
     *   **Whisper Model Path:** Enter the *full, absolute path* to your downloaded `.bin` model file (e.g., `/path/to/your/whisper.cpp/models/ggml-base.en.bin`).
+    * **SoX executable path** Enter the *full, absolute path* to your sox executable
+    * For example if you installed SoX using homebrew on an Intel mac you would use:
+    * `/usr/local/bin/sox`
     *   **Default Action After Transcription (Optional):** Choose what happens automatically when transcription finishes:
         *   `Paste Text`: Pastes the text into the active application.
         *   `Copy to Clipboard`: Copies the text to the clipboard.